decentralized-identity/keri/docs/Q-and-A.md

 (_SamMSmith_)

 ## *Q: Does KERI cooperate with other projects in the self-sovereign Identity field?
-Yes, KERI sits under the *Decentralized Identity Foundation*, [DIF](https://identity.foundation), and is part of the *Identity and Discovery* Workgroup.
+Yes, KERI sits under the *Decentralized Identity Foundation*, [DIF](https://identity.foundation), and was part of the *Identity and Discovery* Workgroup.
+In 2021 the increased activity around KERI and its specific nature needed to have an own group within DIF.
 There are also non-formal relation with the newly launched trust-over-ip foundation, and there's good reasons to fit KERI into trust-over-ip.\
-(_SamMSmith_)
+(_SamMSmith and @henkvancann_)

 ## *Q: What's the difference between a `normative` and `non-normative` description or theory?
 See the [definitions](#normative) section for what both terms mean.
 For example, theories of ethics are generally `normative` - you should not kill, you should help that person, etc. Economics is most commonly `non-normative` - instead of asking “how should this person choose which goods to buy?”, we are often more interested in “how does this person choose which commodities they buy?”.